Geelong acquisitive print awardsSponsored by

 Conditions of entry

-3. Supply of digital images – one image of the complete work (full sheet) plus one detail will be accepted.
+3. Supply of digital images — one image of the complete work (full sheet) plus one detail will be accepted.
 For artists’ books, a total of three images will be accepted (for example two pages and a detail of one page, or three separate pages).
-Digital images to be supplied as JPEG files, A4 in size, 300dpi, less than 2MB where possible.
-Jpegs should be saved with the following details as the file name: artist's surname_artist's first name_title_date_print medium.jpeg (Example: cape_sophie_the devil’s firmament_2014_etching.jpeg).
+Digital images to be supplied as JPEG files, A4 in size, 300dpi.
+JPEGs should be saved with the following details as the file name: artist's surname_artist's first name_title_date_print medium.jpeg (Example: fogwell_dianne_mildura meander_2015_linocut.jpeg).
 Entrants are advised to submit high quality images as those supplied at time of entry will be used by the Gallery for judging, publication and promotion (should the work be selected for exhibition).
-Photographs, photocopied reproductions, images sent via disc, slides or any other representation of work will not be accepted.
+Photographs, photocopied reproductions, images sent via email or USB or any other representation of work will not be accepted.

 8. The Gallery shall appoint the judging panel that will, in the first instance, view all entries (digital images) that comply with the conditions of entry and select a limited number of works for inclusion in the exhibition.
 The judging panel reserves the right to exhibit, or not exhibit, any work entered.
-The judging panel shall solely determine the prize-winning prints for acquisition from the exhibition, plus additional works for acquisition (acquired at the value of the nominated purchase price) and the recipient of the Queenscliff Gallery and Workshop studio residency.
+The judging panel shall solely determine the prize-winning prints for acquisition from the exhibition.
 The judging panel’s decision will be final and no correspondence will be entered into.
-The Gallery and the judging panel reserve the right not to award any prizes, or, not to expend all of the available acquisition funds.
+The Gallery and the judging panel reserve the right not to award any prizes.

-9. Each entrant whose print is selected for inclusion in the exhibition will be notified of selection via email and will be required to deliver this work (the selected print) to the Gallery from Monday 10 to Friday 14 July between 10.00am and 4.00pm.
+9. Each entrant whose print is selected for inclusion in the exhibition will be notified of selection via email and will be required to deliver this work (the selected print) to the Gallery from Monday 19 to Friday 23 August between 10.00am and 4.00pm.
 Please note that substitutes for works first entered by the closing date will not be accepted.
-Unsuccessful entrants will be notified via email.

 10. The selected print must be available for display throughout the duration of the exhibition.